Kasipallot/Futuboard/README.md

 ```
 python3 manage.py migrate
 ```
-If you want django to run the migrations, switched managed to true in created migration file, otherwise keep as it is.
+If you want django to run the migrations, switch "managed" to "true" in the created migration file, otherwise keep as it is.

 To setup the database in Azure, follow this guide: